 We can do it better

-That, as the brilliant anthropologist David Graeber and others understood, is the hidden truth of the world.
-It is something we create and can choose to create anew.
+As anthropologist David Graeber and others say, is the hidden truth of the world is that it is built by people, and it can be rebuilt.

 We can do it better.

 I am not an establishment politician.
-In Parliament, I champion the alternative to Thatcher's destructive legacy.
+In Parliament, I work to challenge the legacy of Thatcher’s policies.

-But that requires something challenging: we must break free from the constraints of our imagination and let go of the idea that this economic model is all there is or all there ever could be.
+But this requires a shift.
+We must break free from the constraints of our imagination and let go of the idea that this economic model is all there is or all there ever could be.

 Together, we can do it better.